nhs-pycom/open-source-explained/1-what-is-open-source.md

 - 1.1.1 Open-source is the practice of publishing the source code of a software project so that anyone can read, modify, re-use, and improve that software.
 - 1.1.2 With open-source we can adapt and improve the best technology the world has to offer and bring it to the NHS.
+- 1.1.3 Opening our work, means that we can also give it back to the people who fund it, the public.
+Allowing them to better understand and trust the work we do on their behalf.

 # Use of open-source in the NHS